 The pictures that are presented here today were taken during a workshop about analog photography in July 2017.
 Our teacher was Neto Macedo, a well known Brazilian photographer who carries his smile and a Pentax 67 with him everywhere.

 I’d been following his work for a while, and at that point, I didn’t have the money to participate, so I asked him about the possibility of being there for half of the money and to my surprise, he said yes.
-During the two-day workshop, I met many people who I admire as photographers and models, sitting right next to me and sharing the same jokes and questions about analog process.
+During the two-day workshop, I met many people who I admire as photographers and models, sitting right next to me and sharing the same jokes and questions about the analog process.

 That was also my first time shooting a model, something that I’d never done before.
 Renata showed up in the middle of the first day, ready for the practice.
 Just as ready as my Pentax K1000, loaded with a roll of Arista EDU-ULTRA 200 was.